Windz-GameDev/CAP6610_Final_Project_AI_Generated_Image_Detection/README.md

 ### Running the Application

 1. Start the backend server by running `python src/main.py` in the project root directory.
-2. Start the frontend server by running `npm run dev` in the project root directory.
+2. Start the frontend server by running `npm run dev` in the `ai-image-classifier-app` folder.
 3. Open your web browser and navigate to `http://localhost:5173/` to access the application.

 ## Usage

 1. **Upload an Image**: Click on the "Upload Image" button and select an image file from your computer.
 2. **Classify the Image**: Click on the "Upload" button to send the image to the server for classification.
-3. **View the Result**: Once the image is classified, the application will display the classification result, including whether the image is AI-generated or a real photo, and the confidence score.
+3. **View the Result**: Once the image is classified, the application will display the classification result, including whether the image is AI-generated or a real photo and the confidence score.

 ## Contributing